Last Updated: August 6, 2024

 Personal Life

 García has been quite private about his personal and dating life, as he has not been publicly connected to any women.
 He is a Christian and has partnered with a number of charity organizations in the past, such as Water Mission and 1MISSION.
-He has worked with youth living along the Mexico-Texas border to provide them opportunities they would otherwise not have.
+Jaime has worked with youth living along the Mexico-Texas border to provide them with opportunities they would otherwise not have.
 He has also worked to provide over 130 houses to impoverished families in the region.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.